Sonora27/food_desert_classification/readme.md

 * pngs -- folder that contains visualizations that were vital to my analysis
 * 01_DataCleaning -- preprocessing data
 * 02_EDA_FeatureEngineering -- exploratory data analysis and feature engineering
-* 03_Modeling -- contains the different models run on the dataset
+* 03_Modeling -- contains the different models run on the dataset as well as post modeling analysis
-* 04_PostModelingAnalysis -- contains analysis of modeling results
 * README.md
 * presentation.pdf -- contains pdf version of project presentation